camilleleute/Lab4_Vectors/README.md

  if (row == 0 || row == rows - 1 || col == 0 || col == cols - 1) {
     // on the border
 }
+- once i check that the matrix is on the edge, I can zero it out (get rid of the border)
+- include that check as i iterate through the matrix
+- then i multiply that neighboring matrix with the Gx matrix, then the Gy matrix, store those result matrices
+- write function to sum those matrices
+- then calcualte the weight with absolute value and clamp it to 255

+- sub functions i need:
+- printing out matrix
+- multiplying matrices together
+- scale and clamp
+- summing matrix together
+- finding neighbor and creating neighboring matrix